pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 * A quasi-religious order - a cult of sorts
 * It's believed that they're born without a consciousness, and then that it is given to them
 * Some Mul can't be "awakened" at all at first; awakened Mul work on them until they eventually do and they usually want to rebel by then as they recognise their past slavery
-* Minos is part of a secret breeding programme
+* Mynos is part of a secret breeding programme
 * He's been indoctrinated from birth for his task
 * He's a sacrificial lamb - he'll be giving his life to complete his task, essentially to be locked in eternal struggle with the Sorcerer King
 * **The Mul can operate as a hive mind!**